CCP / XCP on CAN Explained - A Simple Intro [2025]

 As outlined, this conversion rule uses a conversion type called RAT_FUNC.
 This is one of multiple supported conversion types and is defined as below:

 As evident, the rational function is a more sophisticated version of the linear function used in DBC files.
-In particular, it supports 5 coefficients, which need to be specified in the computation method.
-Above, they are set to 0 1 0 0 0 1, meaning the function simplifies to below:
+In particular, it supports 6 coefficients, which are specified in the computation method.
+Importantly, the equation is reversed in comparison with e.g. the LINEAR computation method.
+To compare this to e.g. DBC files, we first need to 'solve for phys'.

+Finally, the unit is also specified in the measurement details, meaning we can now plot the Airflow physical value as measured in kg/s.
 The Format field is %6.2, which should be read as %Length.Layout, with Length reflecting the overall length of the decoded signal and Layout reflecting the number of decimal places.

 As is probably clear, one does not normally look through the A2L file via a text editor.
 Rather, the A2L file is simply loaded in a compatible tool (e.g. a PC GUI tool with a connected CAN interface, or a CAN data logger).
 This then allows the engineer to use the tool to perform the relevant measurement from the ECU without having to understand the A2L file structure and syntax.